aidik/fndc/README.md

 Then copy all the files from this repo to the LibraryBox folder on your flashdrive.

-Do stap three from the manual.
+Do stap three from the manual and you are all set.